fluree/to-do-lists-generator/README.md

 Now that you have some data inside of Fluree, we can dive into the way we structure [queries](https://docs.flur.ee/docs/1.0.0/query/overview) and [transactions](https://docs.flur.ee/docs/1.0.0/transact/basics) in the application.
 As this is a simple to do list we will be able to create a new list with 1 or more set of tasks, and each task has an assignee.
 We are also able to delete a task and edit a task's name and completion status.

-First lets review the functionality that is connected to the DB and the data that is being recieved and sent.
+First, lets review the functionality that is connected to the DB and the data that is being received and sent.

-The application will need to pull the `assignee` data in order to propagate the `Select Assignee` component in the form.
-We will also need to grab the list data from Fluree when the app initially mounts in order to propagate the `Todo` and the `Task` components.
+The application will need to pull the `assignee` data in order to populate the `Select Assignee` dropdown component in the form.
+We will also need to grab the list data from Fluree when the app initially mounts in order to populate the `Todo` and the `Task` components.
 This will all be done by querying Fluree.

 > While Fluree does allow querying in GraphQL, curl, and SPARQL... queries issued in this application are in FlureeQL's simplified JSON syntax.
 Please refer to the docs for examples in the [languages](https://docs.flur.ee/docs/1.0.0/query/overview) mentioned above, by toggling the _Display Examples_ at the top left corner.